 17. Long paragraphs

-The readers more like short paragraphs and pointer than the longer ones.
-They are easier to scan and sift through which maintains a reader’s interest in your blog post.
+Readers prefer short paragraphs and bullet points over longer ones.
+They are easier to scan and maintain a reader’s interest in your blog post.

 18. Non-moderated comments